 Informal Review.
-When a supervisor or other faculty/staff member believes that an intern's behavior is becoming problematic or that an intern is having difficulty consistently demonstrating an expected level of competence, the first step is to raise the issue with the intern directly and as soon as possible to informally resolve the problem.
+When a supervisor or other faculty/staff member believes that a trainee's behavior is becoming problematic or that a trainee is having difficulty consistently demonstrating an expected level of competence, the first step is to raise the issue with the trainee directly and as soon as possible to informally resolve the problem.
 This may include increased supervision and resources, didactic training, and/or structured readings.
 No record is kept of this process.